Lflyeo/KGAICQA/README.md

 ### AI Curriculum Knowledge Graph

-We invited two experts in educational technology to extract knowledge from the AI textbooks for Grade 3, [Upper](Guangzhou_K-12_AI_Curriculum_Textbooks/Third_Grade_Upper.pdf) and [Lower](Guangzhou_K-12_AI_Curriculum_Textbooks/Third_Grade_Lower.pdf) in Guangzhou (Kappa=0.812).
+We invited two experts in educational technology to extract knowledge from the AI textbooks in Guangzhou (Kappa=0.812).
 Following the seven-step methodology  in Protégé software, we constructed the ontology model and ultimately established a KG ontology for the AI curriculum, comprising eight categories of entities and five types of semantic relations.

 <div align="center" style="padding-bottom: 20px">
   <img src="Fig/ontology.jpg" title="Entities, relationship types, and their definitions within the ontology">